sarkhelritesh/vrd_resource/Readme.md

 A lot of interesting works have been published on Visually Rich Documents (VRD) in recent years.
 What makes tasks defined on a VRD often more challenging than its plain-text counterpart is its multimodal nature.
 We provide a list of works on various problems related to VRD here.
 Our hope is that this will act as a *resource of reference* for researchers interested in this domain.

 The following list presents, in no particular order, a number of intersting papers on VRD published in recent years.
-Expand each entry to reveal a brief description of its main constributions.
 You will also find a single bibtex file (```vrd.bib```) containing all the papers listed in this repository.

 <br/>